 Within the base configuration, you can customize the following hardware aspects:

-Three PowerFlex management controller nodes with high availability support for software scale-out.
+Three PowerFlex management controller nodes with high availability.

 PowerFlex rack is a scale-out solution that enables you to add PowerFlex rack nodes with various CPU, memory, and drive options.